rpwashburn/property-tax-group/docs/authentication-endpoints.md

 # Authentication API Endpoints

-This document outlines the authentication API endpoints available in the Property Tax Group application, powered by Better Auth.
+This document outlines the authentication API endpoints available in the FightYourTax.AI application, powered by Better Auth.

 ## Base Configuration